Why look at removing greenhouse gases from the atmosphere?

 Geo-engineering refers to a deliberate, large-scale manipulation of the Earth’s natural processes.
-Climate geo-engineering can be divided into a) ways of trying to manipulate the amount of sun’s rays hitting the Earth, and b) ways of removing GHGs from the atmosphere.
+Climate geo-engineering can be divided into a) ways of trying to manipulate the amount of sun’s rays hitting the Earth, and b) ways of removing greenhouse gases from the atmosphere.

-VEC is only interested in ways of removing GHGs from the atmosphere.
+VEC is only interested in ways of removing greenhouse gases from the atmosphere.
 Even some proposals in this category were found to be beyond our scope.

 Does the Virgin Earth Challenge look at other greenhouse gases beyond carbon dioxide?

-Sir Richard Branson and the other five judges set up the prize as an incentive for removing greenhouse gases from the atmosphere.
-Despite being at the top of the greenhouse gas most wanted list, CO2 is not the only culprit.
+Sir Richard Branson and the other judges set up the prize as an incentive for removing greenhouse gases from the atmosphere.
+So all greenhouse gases are taken into account.

 Are there GHG-removal approaches not represented on your shortlist?

-VEC has an agnostic stance when it comes to sustainable GHG-removal technologies; if it’s a potentially scalable and sustainable way of removing greenhouse gases from the air, we could be interested.
+VEC has an agnostic stance when it comes to sustainable greenhouse gas removal options, however ecological, industrial or a mix of both they happen to be.
+If it’s a potentially scalable and sustainable way of removing greenhouse gases from the air, we could be interested.

-See our links page for some reports that discuss the different areas and their contexts at greater length.
+See our links page for some reports that discuss the different challenges and opportunities around Greenhouse Gas Removal at greater length [click here].